-Now that winter is almost behind us, you might notice large cracks and crevices in the road.
+Now that winter is finally behind us, you might notice large cracks and crevices in the road.
 These fissures, more commonly known as potholes, are a result of winter’s wear and tear.

 If hit, potholes can be pretty damaging and can affect everything from your car’s tires, alignment, shocks and struts, suspension, steering, exhaust system and even its engine.

 So while you’re out on the road enjoying the warmer, longer days, remember to be watchful of those pesky potholes.

 Here are some ways you can safely avoid potholes or deal with an unavoidable collision: